gbmhunter/NinjaHSM/README.md

 #include "NinjaHSM/NinjaHSM.hpp"
 ```

+If you want to see `FetchContent` in action, see the `examples/basic_example/` CMake project.

 ## Usage

 Firstly, include the NinjaHSM header in your source files.
 It's also a good idea to use the `using namespace NinjaHSM;` directive to make the code less verbose.